JoulesScience/Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 - 'test/y_test.txt': Test labels.

-YoThe R script called run_analysis.R does the following:
+The R script called run_analysis.R does the following:

 1.Merges the training and the test sets to create one data set.